muaz-khan/WebRTC-Experiment/getMediaElement/README.md

 8. You can control `buttons` array to control which button should be displayed on media element.
 9. You can use `toggle` method to change buttons' state at runtime!
 10. You can manually pass "toggle" object to force default behaviour.
+11. You can use `showOnMouseEnter` to control whether buttons should be displayed on mouse enter.

 =